Opal engagement rings! It’s a BIG decision because this ring is not just for a special occasion but captures a memory for the rest of your life,

 Make sure you get the right size.
 Rings, of course, can be sized but in the case of an opal dress ring, it’s better if the supplier does the sizing so that they can make sure the job is done right without affecting the stone.

 Take a look at these rings for ideas.
-If you like any of these rings, check the different sizes for different rings and you might find the ring that suits your finger so you don’t have to worry about sizing.
+If you a ring appeals to you, check the different finger sizes and you might find the ring that suits your finger so you don’t have to worry about sizing.
 Go here for some interesting information about how to find your finger size in different countries.

 A special warning Just about every day I get folks from around the world really upset about a ring they have purchased from well-meaning jewelers with an opal that has either lost its color or turned an ugly brown.
 These stones come from countries where the climate is too wet.